dildeolupbiten/TkAstroDb/README.md

 2. Open the **countryinfo.py** script file.

-3. Go to the 30'th line, the below codes on that line should be seen:
+3. Go to the 30'th line, the below codes on this line should be seen:

                 country_info = json.load(open(file_path))